telenz/TauId/README.md

 4) files per job

-The script creates directory named $filelis_files.
+The script creates a directory named $filelist_files.
 The directory will contain all RooT and output files created by separate jobs.
 Once all jobs are finished, all RooT files can be merged by executing script hadd.sh